 This article is about the controversial idea that a serious law of attraction student must basically avoid engaging in empathy and sympathy, in order to be able to pave the way for positive momentum.

-KEYWORDS: emotions, empathy, Law of Attraction, LOA, positive momentum, positivity, sympathy.
+KEYWORDS: emotional selfishness, emotions, empathy, feelings, law of attraction, philosophy, positivity, psychology, sympathy.

 Here in today’s blog post I will try to make a case for the idea that we must abandon the idea of practicing empathy or sympathy for others.

 This may of course sound radical, but in the long run this may serve everyone (i.e., not just ourselves).
 In other words, all parties may thus experience a gradual development toward a more positive emotional state of being.